Vict0r-Git/DevOps-group3/use-cases/use-case-32.md

-# Use Case: 32	Generate countries that all the cities in a district from largest to smallest population
+# Use Case: 30	Generate countries that speaks Chinese, English, Hindi, Spanish, Arabic from largest to smallest population

 ## CHARACTERISTIC INFORMATION
 ### Goal in Context
-As an analyst, I want to generate a report that list all the cities in a district that are organized by largest to smallest population to get easy access to the population information.
+As an analyst, I want to generate a report of countries that speaks Chinese, English, Hindi, Spanish, Arabic from largest to smallest percentage of world population to get easy access to the population information.
 ### Scope
 Organization (black box)
 ### Level